WHO WE ARE

 3- The generation of public value is not at odds with the generation of economic value.
 On the contrary, a city with parks, decent sidewalks, as well as adequate urban landscape and infrastructure will be able to generate more real estate value and, more importantly, will be capable of attracting the best talents and become a global center of innovation.
 With this in mind, URBEM’s projects aim at promoting spatial justice at the limits of all available sources of capital.

 These are the drivers of URBEM’s mission.
-We wish to act now, to promote convergence among the aforementioned forces, in order to transform São Paulo into a better city through the inception and implementation of large-scale urban projects.
-Rather than exacerbating social isolation and car-dependent and traffic-heavy urban life by following the old paradigms, URBEM wants to contribute to the correction of São Paulo’s spatial imbalances by fostering a more compact city, better distributed, with improved transportation, and more mixed-use, mixed-income areas.
+We wish to act now, to promote convergence among the aforementioned forces, in order to transform São Paulo and other cities into a better urban environment through the inception and implementation of impact projects.
+Rather than exacerbating social isolation and car-dependent and traffic-heavy urban life by following the old paradigms, URBEM wants to contribute to the correction of spatial imbalances by fostering more compact cities, better distributed, with improved transportation, and more mixed-use, mixed-income areas.